harry-dev-general/mbh/docs/02-features/TASK_SCHEDULER_PROJECT_FILTERING.md

 - The panel now serves as a comprehensive task viewer with filtering capabilities

 ### 2. Project Filter Dropdown
-- Added below existing Priority and Status filters
+- Added at the top of the Tasks panel (not in Filter Tasks section)
 - Dynamically populated from the Projects table in Airtable
 - Options include:
   - **All Projects**: Shows all tasks regardless of project